 Mark Richardson is a full-time professional photographer, videographer, and author of the Camera Stupid website.
-His job has taken him to almost 20 different countries where he has used DSLR's and drones to capture stunning imagery and aerial video for use in corporate and commercial productions.
+His job has taken him to over 30 countries where he has used DSLR's and drones to capture stunning imagery and aerial video for use in corporate and commercial productions.
 Mark has scratch built several quadcopters and hexacopters but now prefers the DJI Inspire platform for its ease of use and compact size for travel.

 Mark's first love will always be great landscape photography but he is interested many different styles and subjects including architecture, food, portraiture, product, and of course aerial photography.

 Mark studied photography, videography, and graphic design at BYU-Idaho where he received a Bachelors of Science.
 Since graduating in 2009, Mark has worked in the industry using photography and videography to tell brand stories.

 Always quick to pick up new techniques and learn new technology, Mark has jumped into aerial photography and videography with both feet and has many hours of flight time under his belt.